Traversio

 SSH Port Latency

-Measure SSH-port connect timing and first-byte timing directly from the Traversio library.
+Measure SSH-port route setup timing and an encrypted SSH service-request RTT directly from the Traversio library.

-Traversio exposes a small public utility API for measuring how an SSH port behaves before you get into key exchange or authentication.
+Traversio exposes a small public utility API for measuring how an SSH route behaves before final-target authentication.

 Use SSHClient.measurePortLatency(...) when you want to compare:

-This is useful for support screens, diagnostics exports, and server responsiveness checks before a full SSH handshake.
+This is useful for support screens, diagnostics exports, and server responsiveness checks before authentication on the final target.

 API Shape